-For the last seven years, the Red Grouse population on the Long Mynd has been counted by the co-ordinated efforts of volunteers at dusk on several evenings between late March and early May.
-Volunteers have included participants on the National Trust / SOS Birds of Shropshire courses, members of the local SOS, SWT and RSPB groups, National Trust Volunteers, members of the Strettons Area Community Wildlife Group, and other people interested in birds.
-Last year there were 70 volunteers, and we need the same again this year.
+For the last eight years, the Red Grouse population on the Long Mynd has been counted by the condinated efforts of volunteers at dusk on several evenings between late March and early Ma Volunteers have included participants on the National Trust / SOS Birds of Shropshire course members of the local SOS, SWT and RSPB groups, National Trust Volunteers, members of the Strettons Area Community Wildlife Group, and other people interested in birds.
+Last year there we about 40 volunteers, but ideally we need more this year.

 The Strettons Area Community Wildlife Group is leading the project.
-We want to recruit as many helpers as possible for the 2017 survey.
-It's easy to do, and new participants will be very welcome.
-Counts will be held on six successive Thursdays from the end of March to early May.
-Additional dates will be arranged on other days of the week, so please sign up even if Thursdays are inconvenient.
+We want to recruit as mar helpers as possible for the 2019 survey.
+It's easy to do, and new participants will be very welcom Counts will be held on six successive Thursdays from the end of March to early May.
+Addition dates will be arranged on other days of the week, so please sign up even if Thursdays a inconvenient.
 Participants do not need to come to every count.
-Please come to as many as you can.
+Please come to as many as you call